projg2/python-guide/distutils.rst

 into a temporary directory, and adds the appropriate paths to ``PATH`` and ``PYTHONPATH``.

-This function currently supports two install layouts:
+This function currently supports three install layouts:

 - the standard *root directory* layout that is enabled via ``--via-root``,

+- a virtualenv-alike *venv* layout that is enabled via ``--via-venv``,

 - the legacy *home directory* layout that is enabled via ``--via-home`` parameter.

 The eclass defaults to the root directory layout that is consistent with the layout used for the actual install.
+This ensures that the package's scripts are found on ``PATH``, and the package metadata is found via ``importlib.metadata`` / ``pkg_resources``.
+It should be sufficient to resolve the most common test problems.

+In some cases, particularly packages that do not preserve ``PYTHONPATH`` correctly, the virtualenv-alike layout (``--via-venv``) is better.
+Through wrapping the Python interpreter itself, it guarantees that the packages installed in the test environment are found independently of ``PYTHONPATH`` (just like a true venv).
+It should cover the few extreme cases.

-If your package fails, you may try forcing the legacy layout via ``--via-home``.
+If neither of the two works, you may try forcing the legacy layout via ``--via-home``.
 However, if you need to do that, please report a bug for the eclass, so that we can look for a better solution looking forward.
+This layout is planned on being removed in EAPI 8.

 The home directory layout historically used to be necessary to fix problems with some packages.
 However, the underlying issues probably